Public-Health-Scotland/end-of-life-pub/sop/sop.md

 * It is **very important** that the files in the **master folder** are not manually edited.
 For example, please do not make manual changes to excel tables, report or summary - any changes required should be made to the code in analyst folders and a pull request opened on GitHub for review.

-* Following on from the above, if a reviewer wishes to made tracked changes to the report and/or summary from Microsoft Word, they should take a copy of the file and feedback via email.
+* Following on from the above, if a reviewer wishes to make tracked changes to the report and/or summary from Microsoft Word, they should take a copy of the file and feedback via email.
 Ideally, reviewers should request changes via the pull request process on GitHub.

 * All output files are date stamped with the publication date, so there is no need to manually archive any files.
 When each publication is run, new files labelled with the new publication date will be created and added to the relevant folder.